Note

 MemberShareNone

 puts site or Team owners in control of the distribution of information from locations with the label applied.
 For more information on member sharing restrictions, see member sharing.Information barriers Implicit Microsoft 365 Group controls can be used to block the sharing of items with nonteam members.
-This capability is appropriate for situations where communication and collaboration are needed to be prevented between groups of users.
+This capability is appropriate for situations where communication and collaboration needs to be prevented between groups of users.

 What if a user moves a PROTECTED item to another location where sharing is more permissive?